 Sustainability Awards in technology and implementation as well as two scholarships in the same field.

-The purpose of the Nobel Sustainability Trust Awards is to recognise individuals for their outstanding contribution to sustainability and a commitment to ensuring that the need of the present is met without compromising the ability of future generations to meet their own needs.
+The purpose of the Nobel Sustainability Trust Awards is to recognize individuals for their outstanding contribution to sustainability and a commitment to ensuring that the need of the present is met without compromising the ability of future generations to meet their own needs.